 The subject at Selwyn

-Teaching revolves around weekly supervisions, lectures and, forsome subjects, discussion groups and classes.
-The supervision is a particularly suitable method for learning to philosophize; the students are given a weekly opportunity to deepen their understanding of the relevant subject matter and develop their critical skills.
+Teaching revolves around weekly supervisions, lectures and, for some papers, discussion groups and classes.
+The supervision is a particularly suitable method for learning to philosophise; the students are given a weekly opportunity to deepen their understanding of the relevant subject matter and develop their critical skills.

 A number of lively speakers regularly visit Cambridge and undergraduates are encouraged to join the famous Moral Sciences Club, which has hosted the likes of Derek Parfit, Judith Thomson, and Noam Chomsky.
-The College Library holds over 40,000 books, including those most relevant to this subject, and stock is continually updated.
+The College Library holds over 40,000 books, including those relevant to Philosophy, and stock is continually updated.
 The Library also provides a pleasant study area.

 Selwyn has recently produced a number of young scholars who have graduated at or near the top of the University Class List, and have won College Prizes for excellence.
 Many of our students have gone on to undertake postgraduate study in Philosophy or other subjects, where they have again excelled.